edgexfoundry/edgex-docs/docs_src/microservices/core/data/Ch-CoreData.md

 Other services and systems, both within EdgeX Foundry and outside of EdgeX Foundry, access the sensor data through the core data service.
 Core data could also provide a degree of security and protection of the data collected while the data is at the edge.

-!!! edgey "EdgeX 2.0"
+!!! note
-    As of EdgeX 2.0 (Ireland), core data is completely optional.
+    Core data is completely optional.
 Device services can send data via message bus directly to application services.
 If local persistence is not needed, the service can be removed.

-    If persistence is needed, sensor data can be sent via message bus to core data (the new default means to communicate with core data) or can be sent via REST to core data (the legacy way to send data to core data).
+    If persistence is needed, sensor data can be sent via message bus to core data which then persita the data.
 See below for more details.

 Sensor data can be sent to core data via two different means: